-The Authority also agreed to provide a \$250.00 bonus as an incentive for workers to agree to the 11:30 am-8:00 pm shift.
-The workers who decide to work this shift must remain in the new shift for four months, the length of the pilot project.
-If a member who selects the new shift decides to return to the current 8:00 am-4:30pm schedule during this fourmonth period, he/she will receive only the part of the bonus earned during the time he/she worked the new shift.
+The Authority also agreed to provide a \$250.00 bonus as an incentive for workers to agree to the 6:00am and 10:30am shifts.
+The workers must remain in one of the two new shifts for the fourmonth pilot project.
+If the member decides to return to the current 8:00 am-4:30pm schedule, he/she will receive only the part of the bonus earned during the time he/she worked the new shift.